mwherman2000/neo-csharpcoe/Competitions/NPCEntAppCompetitions/2018XXXXNPCEntAppCompetition1.md

 To learn more about contributing to the `neo-csharpcoe`, click [here](https://github.com/mwherman2000/neo-csharpcoe/blob/master/CONTRIBUTE.md).

-# Best wishes creating the best enterprise applications and reusable entities on the NEO Blockchain
+# Best wishes entering the competition